MorrisCastro04/holbertonschool-higher_level_programming/python-more_classes/README.md

 task 7: Write a class Rectangle that defines a rectangle by: (based on 6-rectangle.py) public class attribute to symbol to print the Rectangle

 task 8: Write a class Rectangle that defines a rectangle by: (based on 7-rectangle.py) method to check what rectangle have the biggest area

+task 9: Write a class Rectangle that defines a rectangle by: (based on 8-rectangle.py) create a class metod to create a square